ChrBarth/pypod/README.md

 ## CHANGELOG:

+* 2021-04-28: Renaming programs works, uploading a previously saved program dump also works, next step would be to dump a program from pod to pc, modify it, then put it back on the pod
 * 2021-03-07: We are now able to save and load settings to a file.
 The only thing missing is the ability to upload the patch back to the pod
 * 2021-03-05: Added the ability to pass commandline arguments.
 For now we can dump a program in hex, decimal and human readable format and we can also show device info.
 I still haven't figured out how all the multi-byte values (delay-time, chorus/flanger/rotary speed/depth... work)
 * 2021-02-28: Dumping one Program works, the callback function needs some more functionality, maybe a testing sysex to check if the pod is even connected/responding